off-by-some/contrakit/examples/hallucinations/README.md

 Neural networks sometimes answer with complete confidence when they shouldn't.
 You give them inputs they've never seen, and they fabricate responses as if certain.
 We wanted to understand where that confidence comes from, so we trained networks on carefully constructed tasks and measured their behavior across hundreds of runs.
 The patterns we found held regardless of architecture, training conditions, or random weight initialization.

-The hallucination stems from two sources that work independently but compound when combined.
+Hallucination stems from two sources that work independently but compound when combined.
 The first is structural: some tasks demand incompatible behaviors across different contexts—answer A here, answer B there, but using the same query.
 When you train on both contexts then remove the context marker, no single answer works for both.
 That creates an impossibility that no training procedure can resolve.
 The second source is architectural: softmax requires producing a definite prediction for every input, whether prediction makes sense or not.
 This forces the network to guess even when it shouldn't.

 ## The Core Finding